Jarosh/gp-test/README.md

 ```

 Make sure host machine doesn't mind regarding forwarding ports 3000 and 3001 otherwise edit respective numbers in the `docker-compose.yml` config.

+Once everything is fine, go to the http://locxalhost:3000/